New Student FAQs

 What is the Difference Between Tai Chi and Qi Gong?

-- Qigong is an ancient Taoist exercise practice (formally known as Dao-yin) used as a preventative health system for mind and body.
+- Qigong is an ancient Taoist exercise practice (formally known as Dao-yin) used as a preventative and restorative exercise health system for mind, body and spirit.
+From circa 4000 years ago.

 Do you need to be fit to do Tai Chi or Qi Gong?